mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 ---
 title: Buttons
 slug: buttons
 ---
 # Buttons

 You can define buttons for each piece of content.
-When the content is being viewed, these buttons will appear on the screen either by long pressing or pressing the `q` key.
-You can assign various actions to these buttons that are specific to the content.
+When the content is played, the buttons appear on the screen after a long tap or by pressing the `q` key.
+You can assign various content-dependent actions to them.

 ## How to define a button

-To define a button, place a button definition file in the top folder of the content package.
-The name of the file should be `BUTTON0.txt`, and additional buttons can be defined as `BUTTON1.txt`, and so forth.
-You can define up to 10 buttons, from `BUTTON0.txt` to `BUTTON9.txt`.
+Place a button definition file in the top folder of the content package.
+The first file must be named `BUTTON0.txt`; additional buttons use `BUTTON1.txt`, etc. You can define up to 10 buttons, up to `BUTTON9.txt`.

 ```text
 BUTTON0.txt